 Being more efficient means better margins.
-Increasing capacity reduces costs and increasing the speed of delivery drives faster results.
+Increasing capacity reduces costs and delivery drives faster results.

-A common theme you'll find among efficent teams is collaboration.
+A common theme you'll find among efficient teams is collaboration.

 They rule at it.

-The goal is to foster autonomy and breed cretivity.
+The goal is to foster autonomy and breed creativity.
 Giving teams room to take calculated risks and pitch crazy ideas is the key to effective collaboration.